 That’s it.
 Now the device manager will automatically search for the driver and update it.

 Enable IPv6 (Internet Protocol Version 6)

 The Internet Protocol Version 6 is known as IPv6.
 It is the most recent version of the internet.
 IPv6 is faster than IPv4.
 And, IPv6 enables data communications over a packet switch network.
 So, if you’re using Fiber Connection then make IPv6 enable.

 1. Right-click on the network icon and click on “Open Network & Internet Settings“.

 2. Click on “Change Adaptor Settings“.

-3. It will show you all the available internet connection.
-Right-Click on WiFi network then click on properties.
+3. It will show you all the available internet connections.
+Right-Click on the WiFi network then click on properties.

 4. Mark “Internet Protocol Version 6 (TCP/IPv6)” and then click on OK.

-Did the problem suddenly occur in Windows 10 laptop?
+Did the problem suddenly occur on Windows 10 laptop?
 Then, maybe it is because of power settings.
 Microsoft is trying to make Windows smarter.
-Means, Windows is capable to turn off hardware, which you are not using.
-In simple words, if power saving mode is enabled for Wireless adapter.
+This means, that Windows is capable to turn off hardware, which you are not using.
+In simple words, if power saving mode is enabled for the Wireless adapter.
 Then, you need to set it to performance mode.
 So that it can stay always ON.

 Right-Click on Battery Icon and then click on Power Options.